retsullivan/retsullivan.github.io/_posts/2019-09-25-Tim's-Happy-Accident--a-Primer-on-Equality-in-Polymorphisms-on-Parent-and-Child-Classes.md

 t.equals(p);  //as written, this would be False
 ```
-Why are these comparison’s false?
+Why are these comparisons false?
 After all, t and p are both named “Tim Rayburn”...

 The issue is that, in OOP, the question “Are they the same object ?” is a different question than “Do they contain the same value?”.
 We want the “t.equals(p);” to be true since they are, by-value, the same.
 We’re getting a false because we haven’t redefined .equals() on the Person class.
 By default, we’re currently getting Object’s original version of.equals().